Nth Man: The Ultimate Ninja: Alfie O'Meagan

 The name "Alfie O'Meagan" can be recognized as a pun on Alpha and Omega.
-The first and last letters of the Greek alphabet were used in the Book of Revelation to describe the Judeo-Christian God as the beginning and the end.
+The first and last letters of the Greek alphabet were used in the Book of Revelation to describe the Judeo-Christian-Islamic God as the beginning and the end.
 That and the secular English idiom's use of the phrase to denote "the beginning and end" provide a clue to the time-twisting resolution to the Nth Man saga.

 Fictional character biography

 Alfie O'Meagan (his adopted name) is first portrayed a child, with various psychic abilities including clairvoyance and precognition.
 He calls his visions the "could-be's" and can somehow allow others to see them as well, especially his only childhood friend John Doe.
 As Alfie grows older, his powers vastly increase, giving him abilities such as mind control, teleportation, and telekinesis which can re-arrange molecules on a massive scale.

 Alfie is troubled by nightmares as a child, and his strange behavior and the odd events which occur around him cause him to be victimized by both orphanage bullies, and the drunk and abusive man who runs the orphanage.
 While comic books serve as a means of escape, eventually he realizes that his powers can be used for revenge against his tormentors.

 Alfie eventually uses his psychic powers to stop all the world's nuclear weapons from working.
-This has the unexpected side-effect of triggering a conventional war between the USSR and the USA, which ultimately becomes World War III.
+This has the unexpected side-effect of triggering a war between the USSR and the United States, which ultimately becomes World War III.

 Other appearances

 The Excalibur team of superheroes ran into Alfie O'Meagan in his alternate reality in Excalibur (vol. 1) #27.
 Here Alfie had assumed a form and giant stature similar to that of Galactus, except for the helmet which he only wore on one occasion.
-After a fight in which Rachel Summers ferociously unleashed the full power of the Phoenix Force on Alfie in his Galactus form and brought him to his knees, the team was sent back to their native reality, Earth-616, when Nightcrawler pushed "Cancel" on the remote control of Alfie's television, which nullified everything that had occurred.
+After a fight in which Rachel Summers unleashed the power of the Phoenix Force to subdue Alfie, the team was sent back to their native reality, Earth-616.
+Nightcrawler pushed "Cancel" on the remote control of Alfie's television, which nullified everything that had occurred.